nemofarr/Bellabeats-Case-Study-by-Nemo-Farr/README.md

 Data Limitations:
 - Not all metrics were tracked by all users, more comprehensive tracking is preferred.
 - Data was captured in 2016 and is not current.
 Analysis will provide general trends but current tracking data is required for accuracy.
+- Ages and demographic information not included preventing more detailed analysis.

 # Process - Data Cleaning